-- 2.1 Providing financial assistance to local voluntary and community organisations helps to generate a stronger Third Sector in the District. - 2.2 The new Best Value Guidance published by the DCLG sets out some reasonable expectations of the way authorities should work with voluntary and community groups and small businesses when facing difficult funding decisions.
-(Further details are provided in section 3.3 and 3.4.) - 2.3 A timely and transparent process is required.
-Applications would be open to all voluntary sector groups that meet with established criteria.
+- 2.1 Providing financial assistance to local voluntary and community organisations helps to generate a stronger Third Sector in the District. - 2.2 Local authorities are required to adhere to the new Best Value Guidance (further details in section 3.3 and 3.4). - 2.3 A timely and transparent process is required.
+Applications for the small grants programme would be open to all voluntary sector groups that meet with established criteria.
 Both revenue and capital funding will be available with a maximum of £1500 that any one group can apply for.
-After the closing date and once the overall budget allocation has been agreed, a Member Advisory Group assembled by the Finance and Resources Portfolio Holder would meet (comprising the Leader, the Portfolio Holder, the Leader of the main opposition party and two additional Members) to take decisions on allocating funding, using an agreed scoring system, for groups that submitted applications.
-Funding to the CAB and RRAVS would also be determined by the Advisory Group. - 2.4 The CAB and RRAVS funding allocations, due to the nature of their work, will not be assessed in the same way as smaller more locally focused voluntary groups.
-The Council is the major funder for these two organisations which is not the case for other voluntary groups.
-Assessing the grant allocation for the
+After the closing date and once the overall budget allocation has been agreed, a Member Advisory Group assembled by the Portfolio Holder would meet (comprising the Leader, the Portfolio Holder, the Leader of the main opposition party and three additional Members) to take decisions on allocating funding, using an agreed scoring system, to the groups that submitted applications.
+Funding to the CAB and RRAVS would also be determined by the advisory group. - 2.4 Applicants can select one of two options for capital grants.
+Firstly, capital funding in cash for projects that require money to go towards the purchase of equipment greater than £1500.
+Payment will be made once the equipment is purchased and an invoice / receipt is submitted.
+Secondly, for capital purchases of £1,500 or less, groups are asked to select equipment up to the value of £1,500, which will then be purchased by the Council on behalf of the group.
+No alternative cash funding is available for this option.

-CAB and RRAVS separately, against additional criteria and performance data, will enable a more informed decision to be made.
+2.5 The CAB and RRAVS' funding allocations, due to the nature of their work, will not be assessed in the same way as smaller more locally focused voluntary groups.
+The Council is the major funder for these two organisations, which is not the case for other voluntary groups.
+Assessing the grant allocation for the CAB and RRAVS separately, against additional criteria and performance data, will enable a more informed decision to be made.
 A Service Level Agreement will be set up for both organisations.